M0WA/marsos/README.md

 # marsOS

-marsOS is a tiny busybox-based linux distribution that is mainly used for development and debugging tasks for the mars block device kernel driver (https://github.com/schoebel/mars).
+marsOS is a tiny debian-based linux distribution that is mainly used for development and debugging tasks for the mars block device kernel driver (https://github.com/schoebel/mars).

 ## prerequirements